-Figure 3.4.
-Number of stations in the a) rural, b) lakeshore, and c) urban categories from 16-30 June 2015 that exceed 70 ppb during an 8-h period categorized as follows: a) rural, b) lake, and c) urban.

-Figure 3.3 shows the time series of 8-hr running means of ozone concentration for sites in the rural, lakeshore, and urban categories.
-The diurnal cycle dominates at each site, but the amplitudes of the diurnal variations vary widely.
-For example, with the exception of the “rural” site in Logan (QL4, lower purple curve in Fig. 3.3a) that has a city population of ~50000, all of those sites tend to have small diurnal ranges with ozone concentrations during this period primarily between 40 and 70 ppb.

-The frequency of stations that exceeded an 8-hr average ozone concentration of 70ppb for each station are plotted in the bar chart in Figure 3.4.
-It is evident that urban stations exceed the 70 ppb standard most frequently.
-Rural stations did not exceed the standard as frequently as the lakeshore sites.
-Lakeshore sites are likely exposed to ozone regularly throughout the day based off of flows.
-These flows can obviously bring ozone saturated airmasses from urban areas to over the lake and vice versa.

-Lakeshore sites far removed from the Wasatch Front urban corridor have similar small diurnal ranges while those close to the Wasatch Front tend to experience nocturnal titration dropping ozone levels to ~20 ppb while reaching peaks over 70 ppb in the afternoon (Fig. 3.2b).
-As expected, large diurnal swings with lower minima are observed in the Wasatch Front’s urban corridor where titration prevails at night.

 Horel et al. (2016) used ozone air pollution roses in the vicinity of the Salt Lake Valley to summarize the ozone concentrations as a function of wind direction during the night (8 PM – 8 AM local) and day (8 AM – 8 PM local) for the entire summer 2015 period.
-Fig 3.5 shows similar ozone pollution roses restricted to the 16-30 June period over the larger study domain (Figs. 3.5a,b) as well as in the vicinity of the Salt Lake Valley (Figs. 3.5c,d).
-Ozone concentrations below 55 ppb occur frequently at night in most locations (Figs. 3.5a,c) when the prevailing wind directions tend to be locally down slopes, canyons, and valleys and generally towards the GSL.
-For example, at rural sites at the northern and southern extents of the GSL (Locomotive Springs, LMS, and Erda, QED, respectively), land breezes directed towards the GSL are most common from 8 PM – 8 AM accompanied by ozone levels below 55 ppb (Fig. 3.5a).
+Fig 3.4 shows similar ozone pollution roses restricted to the 16-30 June period over the larger study domain (Figs. 3.4a,b) as well as in the vicinity of the Salt Lake Valley (Figs. 3.4c,d).
+Ozone concentrations below 55 ppb occur frequently at night in most locations (Figs. 3.4a,c) when the prevailing wind directions tend to be locally down slopes, canyons, and valleys and generally towards the GSL.
+For example, at rural sites at the northern and southern extents of the GSL (Locomotive Springs, LMS, and Erda, QED, respectively), land breezes directed towards the GSL are most common from 8 PM – 8 AM accompanied by ozone levels below 55 ppb (Fig. 3.4a).
 One deviation from this general pattern is the nighttime northeasterly winds prevailing on the western shores of the GSL at Badger Island (BGRUT) and Lakeside Mountain (O3S06) that are associated with the prevailing nocturnal mountain/plain circulation extending westward from the Wasatch Mountains across the GSL (note the prevailing winds on Fremont Island at lake level, O3S07, and at its crest, O3S08).
-Concentrations greater than 55 ppb are more frequent overnight at Badger Island and Lakeside Mountain than at the other rural or lake sites (Fig. 3.5a).
+Concentrations greater than 55 ppb are more frequent overnight at Badger Island and Lakeside Mountain than at the other rural or lake sites (Fig. 3.4a).